 Frequently asked questions (FAQs) about how we disclose our investments

-In short, the asset classes prescribed in the regulations differ from the way super funds normally report assets to members and to the regulators, such as APRA.
+In short, the asset classes defined in the regulations differ from the way super funds normally report assets to members and to the regulators, such as APRA.

 Commodities, for example, are not a reportable asset class in the PHD regulations.

-No – the PHD regulations don’t require disclosure of performance or fees and costs at the level of individual investments, and this would be difficult for us to do.
+No – the PHD regulations don’t require disclosure of performance or fees and costs at the level of individual investments.
+This would be difficult for us to do.

 But you can find performance information for publicly traded investments like shares and bonds on the individual issuer websites and in the media.

-Our fees and costs derive from the internal and external costs of investment management and are disclosed by investment option only, and not at an individual asset level.
+Our fees and costs come from the internal and external costs of investment management and are disclosed by investment option only, and not at an individual asset level.

 Disclosing the value of these investments individually could reveal commercially sensitive and/or confidential information, which could put members at a disadvantage when we look to sell assets on their behalf.